 Graduate Student Research Grants

-The IEEE Computational Intelligence Society (CIS) funds scholarships for deserving undergraduate, graduate, and Ph.D. students who need financial support to carry out their research during an academic break period.
-Any student with a meritorious project is invited to apply, but scholarships will be granted only to applicants who are student members of the IEEE CIS and students at the time the scholarship is awarded.
+The IEEE Computational Intelligence Society (CIS) funds grants for deserving undergraduate, graduate, and Ph.D. students who need financial support to carry out their research during an academic break period.
+Any student with a meritorious project is invited to apply, but grant funding will be granted only to applicants who are student members of the IEEE CIS and students at the time the scholarship is awarded.

 Funds CANNOT be used for stipend, salary, conference travel, or buying computers or other equipment.
-Funds can be used to cover travel expenses as well as certain living expenses (such as housing).
+Funds can be used to reimburse the following: travel, housing, and living expenses.

 The field of interest of applicants is open but should be connected with an identifiable component of the CIS (neural networks, fuzzy systems, or evolutionary computation).

-The amount of a CIS scholarship varies from $1,000 to $4,000.
-We expect to award 3-5 scholarships every year.
-The number of scholarships depends on the budget approved by CIS ADCOM.
-Renewals and continuations for second-year support will be considered only if the justification for such a request is sufficiently compelling.
+The amount of a CIS grant varies from $1,000 to $4,000.
+Amount of prize is calculated based upon the request from the nominee to cover expenses related to a visit to the host institution.
+Up to 5 grants may be awarded every year.
+The number of grants depends on the budget approved by CIS ADCOM.
+Renewals and continuations for second-year support will be considered only if the justification for such a request is sufficiently compelling

-- A detailed explanation of the research to be conducted with the support from the scholarship (10pt font, 3-page maximum)
+2. A detailed explanation of the research to be conducted with the support from the grant (10pt font, 3-page maximum)

 Information in the file must follow the above presentation order.